 My favorite position was #4 in the second element.
 I will never forget my excitement as I watched #1 and #2 begin their take off rolls.
 I had a great view of the exhaust end of the two Phantoms and the flames from four afterburners.
 I also enjoyed feeling the jet blast wash over my airplane.
 The jet blast caused the airplane to jiggle and shake.

 I loved rolling down the runway with my wingtip ten feet from the wingtip of the other airplane.
-It is very exhilarating to go from stopped to 420 knots in a few seconds while maintaining formation with the other airplane in my element.
+It is very exhilarating to go from a dead stop to 450 knots in a few seconds while maintaining close formation with the other airplane in my element.
 After getting airborne and putting the flaps and gear up I could see the first element higher above me in a climbing turn.
-My element leader would cut across the circle and join up with #1 and #2 and we would have four Phantoms in close formation as we climbed and began our mission for that day.
+My element leader would cut across the circle and join up with #1 and #2 and we would have four Phantoms in close finger-tip formation as we climbed and began our mission for that day.

 I also loved formation landings, but that is a story for another day.